Request a Demo Search

 Nonprofit organizations can provide direction for these passionate individuals with structured programs designed to maximize impact for a specific cause.
 Individuals who sign up to volunteer with a nonprofit engage in formal volunteering, which is documented and recorded, while those who help out in their community on an ad hoc basis participate in informal volunteering.

 Currently, informal volunteering is more widespread than formal volunteering.
-Fortunately for nonprofits, the two types of volunteering are not necessarily in competition with each other as most informal volunteering is based on relationships between individuals rather than a desire to work with a specific cause.
+Fortunately for nonprofits, the two types of volunteering are not necessarily in competition.
+Most informal volunteering is based on relationships between individuals rather than a desire to work with a specific cause.

 History of volunteerism

 Today, volunteering is recognized as a highly effective form of giving, but how did it all begin?
-There is a fascinating history behind how simple acts of kindness became the formal workforce we see today.
+There’s a fascinating history behind how simple acts of kindness became the formal workforce we see today.

-While the idea of helping others likely has existed as long as humans have, the first volunteer organizations can be traced back to Britain in medieval times where over 500 volunteer-run hospitals operated to help the poor and sick.
+While the idea of helping others has likely existed as long as humans have, the first volunteer organizations can be traced back to medieval Britain, where over 500 volunteer-run hospitals operated to help the poor and sick.

 The internet has provided the greatest boost yet to the popularity of volunteering.
-The internet allows people to communicate with others from all around the world, spreading awareness of volunteer initiatives without any restrictions due to physical barriers.
+It allows people to communicate with others worldwide, spreading awareness of volunteer initiatives without any restrictions due to physical barriers.

 Offering virtual volunteer opportunities can help your nonprofit connect with new audiences and grow its reach beyond your local community.